-Boost supplies pay-as-you-go customers only, and says its ‘mission is to create PAYG energy that works around you’.
-It currently serves more than 300,000 homes.
+Boost supplies pay-as-you-go customers only, and says its ‘mission is to make PAYG energy fit around your life’.

 It offers 50% renewable electricity, and its tariffs have no exit fees.

-Boost came joint-20th out of 35 energy companies rated by 7,355 members of the public in the annual Which? energy companies customer satisfaction survey.
+Boost came 5th out of 16 energy companies rated by 8,390 members of the public in the annual Which? energy companies customer satisfaction survey.

-The graphic below shows the breakdown of Boost’s scores from our latest survey.
+The table below shows the breakdown of Boost’s scores from our latest survey.

-Cons: Slow to pick up the phone in our snapshot investigation
+Cons: Slow to pick up the phone or answer emails in our snapshot investigation

 It’s the fourth time we’ve been able to include Boost in our annual energy company survey.
 It gets a fair rating from its customers on half of the measures.